+The other directors are not entitled to RSUs.
 The directors who are also a member of the executive management are remunerated for the executive management mandate (see section 3.2 below), but not for their director mandate.

 The Company also reimburses reasonable out of pocket expenses of directors (including travel and accommodation expenses) incurred in performing the activity of director.
 Without prejudice to the powers granted by law to the general shareholders' meeting, the board of directors sets and revises the rules for reimbursement of directors' business-related out of pocket expenses.